Emergent Novel Metallic State in a Disordered 2D Mott Insulator

+\emph{Cu intercalation:} The presence of intercalated Cu can locally deform the crystal and the long-range strain fields\cite{frenkel_2006} can lead to modifications of the electronic structure of the CCDW phase.
+We have modeled the effects of randomly distributed Cu on the CCDW phase by a disordered Hubbard model.
+The CCDW phase remains robust against this disorder~\cite{supp} as seen from (a) the TEM images showing similar diffraction patterns in the clean and disordered systems, (b) the large hysteresis in the temperature-dependent resistivity with a sharp transition, and (c) the formation of sub-bands due to Fermi surface reconstruction that persists upon intercalation.

-We next investigate the effect of disorder on the low energy spectral properties.
-In Fig~\ref{Fig3}(a-b) we show a comparison of APRES data of a clean and a disordered sample, at the same crystal orientation along the $\Gamma - K$ direction measured with $22~eV$ photon energy.
-There is a significant increase in the spectral intensity in the disordered sample in the $[-0.1 ~eV,~ 0 ~eV]$ energy range which appears to be centered at the $\Gamma$ point.
-Looking at the EDCs at the $\Gamma$ point in Fig~\ref{Fig3}(c) one can see the transfer of spectral weight towards lower binding energy in the disordered sample, with a line shape that is slightly skewed towards E=0.
-The symmetrized EDC (Fig\ref{Fig3}(d)) confirms the presence of a ``soft" gap, where the spectral weight at zero energy is about 20 \% of the intensity at the peak and the broad peaks are shifted inwards, leaving a smaller Mott gap.
-The filling up of Mott gap is accompanied by a transition from insulating to metallic behavior in resistivity (Fig.~\ref{Fig2}(g)).
-However, it is a very unusual disorder driven metal with no Fermi liquid like spectral peak at $\omega=0$.
-In Fig.~\ref{Fig3}(e) we plot the EDC's at the $\Gamma$ point for 13 different clean and disordered crystals.
-The results are highly reproducible, although the data shown here were measured in different ARPES setups and the crystals are from several different growth batches.
+\emph{Spectral properties of a disordered Mott insulator:} ARPES data on disordered 1T-TaS$_2$ (see Fig. 3(a-b)) shows a significant increase of spectral weight in the $[-0.1 ~eV,~ 0 ~eV]$ energy range at the $\Gamma$ point.
+The energy distribution curves (EDCs) in Fig. 3(c) shows the transfer of spectral weight towards lower binding energy in the disordered sample, with a line shape that is slightly skewed towards E=0.
+The symmetrized EDC (Fig. 3(d)) confirms the presence of a ``soft" gap, where the spectral weight at zero energy is about 20 \% of the intensity at the peak and the broad peaks are shifted inwards, leaving a smaller Mott gap.
+The filling up of Mott gap is accompanied by an insulator to metal transition indicated by the drop in resistivity by several orders of magnitude (Fig. 2(g)).
+The emergent metallic phase exhibits novel non Fermi liquid characteristics like a distinct pseudogap around $\omega=0$ and an unusual low temperature resistivity that increases slightly with decreasing temperature (discussed in more detail later).
+The results are highly reproducible as seen in Fig.3(e).

-The temperature dependence of the symmetrized EDC at $\Gamma$ is shown in Fig.~\ref{Fig3}(f) for a clean and disordered sample.
+The pseudogap at low temperatures is found to persist up to higher temperatures.
+The temperature dependence of the symmetrized EDC at $\Gamma$ is shown in Fig. 3(f) for a clean and disordered sample.
 The difference in line shape and in the shape of the gap is most prominent at low temperatures, and the EDCs become increasingly similar as temperature is raised.